Macro Calculator

 Basal Metabolic Rate (BMR)

 BMR is the number of calories your body burns at complete rest to maintain basic life functions: breathing, circulation, cell production, and organ function.
 This calculator uses the Mifflin-St Jeor equation, which research has shown to be the most accurate BMR predictor for most populations.
-For men: (10 x weight in kg) + (6.25 x height in cm) - (5 x age) + 5.
-For women: the same formula minus 161 instead of plus 5.
+(10 x weight in kg) + (6.25 x height in cm) - (5 x age) + 5. the same formula minus 161 instead of plus 5.

 Activity Multipliers